hazer-hazer/Jacy-Dev-Book/_docs/particles/function-type-&-names.md

 I need to note that type of `doSmth(with:)` is not `(with: int) -> ()`, just a `(int) -> ()`.
 So, names have gone and cannot be used after.

+Anyway, parameter names in function types are allowed, but they just markers for user and do not affect real function type.
+That is to say, parameter names in types are used for documentation purposes.